 - Click Report to generate and print a report using the current default report template.
-Proceed to Step 5 of "Generate and Print a Report" on page 5-24. - >> or click stamp View >> to generate and print a report using a report template other than the default.
-Proceed to "Generate and Print a Report" on page 5-24. - " or click Demographics >> to do another scan. - >> or click < to end the process and return to the main window.
+Proceed to Step 5 of "Generate and Print a Report" on page 7-24. - " or click Stamp View >> to generate and print a report using a report template other than the default.
+Proceed to "Generate and Print a Report" on page 7-24. - " or click Demographics >> to do another scan.